qbiqing/CS5228-Team26-FinalProject/README.md

 This repository contains the code for data mining methods and models to predict HDB flat rental prices in Singapore.

+### Given data sets

+The files "train.csv", "test.csv" and the folder "auxiliary-data" were provided to us as the raw datasets to be utilized.

 ### Auxiliary Data and Hyperparameter Tuning.ipynb

 This notebook contains the code for selecting the parameters to use in auxiliary data incorporation, and XGBoost Regressor model hyperparamter tuning.